 First of all, developers need to start adding these extended properties to their widgets in Service Studio, which introduces more development effort.
 Naming widgets may feel much more natural.

-In addition to that, the OutSystems platform does not provide any collision detection for extended properties, so it’s up to the developer to ensure it.
+In addition to that, the OutSystems platform doesn't provide any collision detection for extended properties, so it’s up to the developer to ensure it.
 This can be especially tricky to manage in complex screens.

-The 4 Layer Canvas (4LC) is an OutSystems architecture tool to make the design of Service-Oriented Architectures simple.
+The Architecture Canvas is an OutSystems architecture tool to make the design of Service-Oriented Architectures simple.

-4LC promotes the correct abstraction of reusable (micro)services and the correct isolation of distinct functional modules.
-It is useful in cases where you are developing and maintaining multiple applications that reuse common modules.
+Architecture Canvas promotes the correct abstraction of reusable (micro)services and the correct isolation of distinct functional modules.
+It's useful in cases where you are developing and maintaining multiple applications that reuse common modules.